 Smart Lock Keyless Entry

 If you're an apartment dweller, you may be interested in the additional access control that's provided by installing a smart lock.
-Smart locks can help ensure you don't get locked out with a connection to the mobile app, control who comes and goes with custom pin codes, and allows you to secure the door from virtually anywhere with a smart device!
+Smart locks can help ensure you don't get locked out with a connection to the mobile app, control who comes and goes with custom pin codes, and allow you to secure the door from virtually anywhere with a smart device!

 This adds extra security and peace of mind for both the apartment renter and the landlord!